Windows-Copilot-API

 Limitations

-• The API is not official and may break if Microsoft changes Copilot.
+• This API is a reverse-engineered, unofficial interface that may break if Microsoft changes Copilot.

-• It depends on a valid Copilot account and has no guaranteed rate limits or uptime.
+• It relies on a valid Copilot account and offers no guaranteed rate limits or uptime.

 • Use at your own risk for non-critical projects.